Updated: December 2017

 - Great Price

-The Serenity is one of the most popular small pellet stoves on the market.
+The Serenity is one of the most popular models on the market.
 This type of well received support most likely comes in response to the Serenity’s sturdy construction, reliable heating, and advanced features.

-The stove is well crafted, and does not have many interior parts, which helps ensure it is easy to clean.
+The unit is well crafted, and does not have many interior parts, which helps ensure it is easy to clean.
 It is able to accommodate a 40lb bag of pellets in it’s hopper, and requires minimal installation work.
 The heat output is consistent and radiates a comforting warmth throughout the room.
+The stove is also able to be directly vented, so you can install it into an existing chimney.
+This feature allows setup to be remarkably brief.

 #2 The Pleasant Hearth – (best for large house)